mahinulabid1/movie-world/readme.md

 cd api
 npm run start
 ```
-This is start server on localhost within specific PORT.
+This will start server on localhost within specific PORT.